Back

 Once a client has received an autism spectrum disorder (ASD) diagnosis, the caregiver of the client and BCBA will work together to begin the on-boarding process.

-After the resource evaluation is completed, the BCBA will move forward by overseeing a direct assessment.
+2. After completing the resource evaluation, the BCBA will move forward by overseeing a direct assessment.
 During this process, the BCBA is observing a client while he/she participates in daily activities such as using the bathroom, eating lunch, playing with toys, and engaging with other clients.

-Once the resource evaluation and the direct assessment are finished, the BCBA moves on to an indirect assessment.
+3. Once finishing the resource evaluation and the direct assessment, the BCBA moves on to an indirect assessment.
 The BCBA will interview the client’s parents about different behaviors that they have experienced at home.
-Instead of observing certain behaviors, they can speak with the family about their personal experiences with the child and receive feedback on which skills should be worked on during the child’s time at BlueSprig.
+Instead of observing certain behaviors, they can speak with the family about their personal experiences with the child and receive feedback on which skills the child should work on during their time at BlueSprig.

 Personalized Treatment Plans and Setting Goals

 After completing the assessments, the BCBA will work closely with the client’s family to determine the best treatment plan.
-Each treatment plan is customized to the client’s needs and used to achieve behavioral goals throughout their ABA therapy journey.
+They customize each treatment plan to the client’s needs and used to achieve behavioral goals throughout their ABA therapy journey.

-Some goals that may be set are decreasing the number of tantrums thrown a day, implementing coping mechanisms that a client can use when feeling anxious or upset, and increasing verbal skills to help the client communicate more efficiently with peers.
+Some goals may be: decreasing the number of tantrums thrown a day, implementing coping mechanisms that a client can use when feeling anxious or upset, and increasing verbal skills to help the client communicate more efficiently with peers.
 These goals will be assessed during each session with the BCBA or the RBT assigned to the client.

 Supervising BTs and RBTs